-The objectives of the nuclear engineering certificate is to the basic competencies needed by science and engineering graduates to contribute quickly and effectively to the renaissance of nuclear science and technology in the United States and abroad.
+The objectives of the nuclear engineering certificate is to provide the basic competencies needed by science and engineering graduates to contribute quickly and effectively to the renaissance of nuclear science and technology in the United States and abroad.

 The nuclear engineering certificate currently targets competency gaps that exist in the following educational areas: